koalaman/shellcheck/README.md

   - To point out subtle caveats, corner cases and pitfalls, that may cause an advanced user's otherwise working script to fail under future circumstances.

-ShellCheck requires at least 1 GB of RAM to compile.
-Executables can be built with cabal.
-Tests currently still rely on a Makefile.
+ShellCheck is written in Haskell, and requires at least 1 GB of RAM to compile.

 ## Building with Cabal